 Items of Local Significance

-Council's Local Environmental Plan lists 357 items as "Heritage Items".These items vary from recognisable buildings such as the Court House or Post Office, to shops or hotels, to mine changehouses or headframes.
-Over 10 residential properties are also listed as items of local heritage significance.The Local Environmental Plan also sets aside three heritage conservation areas in Broken Hill.
-These are known as the Argent Street Heritage Conservation Area, Oxide Street Heritage Conservation Area, and Rainbow Avenue Heritage Conservation Area.Work to properties listed as Heritage Items, or within a Conservation Area, may require development consent, therefore please contact Council's Planning, Development and Compliance Department for further information.
+Council's Local Environmental Plan lists almost 400 items as "Heritage Items".These items vary from recognisable buildings such as the Court House or Post Office, to shops or hotels, to mine changehouses or headframes.
+Over 10 residential properties are also listed as items of local heritage significance.The Local Environmental Plan also sets aside four heritage conservation areas in Broken Hill.
+These are known as the Argent Street Heritage Conservation Area, Oxide Street Heritage Conservation Area, Railwaytown Heritage Conservation Area and Rainbow Avenue Heritage Conservation Area.Work to properties listed as Heritage Items, or within a Conservation Area, may require development consent, therefore please contact Council's Planning, Development and Compliance Department for further information.

 Residential Buildings Conservation Policy